-The Mayor of Stockton, Councillor Barbara Inman is inviting the Borough’s residents to join her at the Mayor’s Parade and Sunday Service which takes place this Sunday, 8 June.
+The Mayor of Stockton-on-Tees, Councillor Ken Dixon, is inviting the Borough’s residents to join him at the Mayor’s Parade and Sunday Service which takes place on Sunday, 15 May.

 This annual event will see the new Mayor and other civic dignitaries process up Stockton High Street before the Mayor takes the Act of Dedication to the People of the Borough in a special open air service at Parish Gardens.

-Those wishing to watch or follow the Mayor’s parade should meet in the new car park just south of The Shambles Market Hall at 10.45am where the parade will form up.
-From there the parade, led by the Salvation Army Band, will travel up the High Street to the northern entrance of Wellington Square Shopping Centre.
-The Mayor will then lead the parade to Parish Gardens where the civic procession will be welcomed into the service.
+Those wishing to watch or follow the Mayor’s parade should meet south of The Shambles Market Hall from 10.15am where the parade will form up.
+From there the parade, led by the Salvation Army Band, will travel up the High Street.
+At 10.45am The Mayor and his party will join the parade finally leading it into Parish Gardens where the civic procession will be welcomed into the service.

-During the service the Mayor will also introduce representatives from her chosen charities, Marie Curie Cancer Care and Eastern Ravens Trust.
+During the service the Mayor will also introduce representatives from his chosen charities, Bowel Cancer UK, Butterwick Hospice and Meningitis Now.